ttscoff/bunch/using-bunch/menu.md

 Just click on the Bunch status item to reveal the menu.

-{% gif /images/menubarclick.gif "Animated GIF of the Bunch Menu in the Menu Bar" "The Bunch Menu in the Menu Bar" %}
+{% hovergif /images/menubarclick.gif "Animated GIF of the Bunch Menu in the Menu Bar" "The Bunch Menu in the Menu Bar" %}

 ## Bunch List